Delwinder Singh

+Delwinder is the first Singaporean player to play in the Cambodian league.

 Club career

-Early career
+Tanjong Pagar United

 Delwinder started his career with Tanjong Pagar United in the 2011 S.League season.
-Despite still being a teenager, he was handed the captaincy of the Jaguars.
-After leaving the Jaguars, he played for Geylang as well as the Young Lions.
+Despite still being a teenager, he was handed the captaincy of the club at the age of 18.

+Geylang International

+In December 2013, Delwinder sign with Geylang International ahead of the 2013 S. League season.

+Courts Young Lions

+In January 2014, Delwinder joined Courts Young Lions while serving his compulsory national services.

 Hougang United

-Delwinder was left without a club after he was released by the Young Lions as his NS obligations meant that his unpredictable schedule made it hard for him to attend training regularly.
+Delwinder was left without a club in 2015 after he was released by the Young Lions as his NS obligations meant that his unpredictable schedule made it hard for him to attend training regularly.
 He was given a lifeline when the LionsXII allowed him to train with them to keep up his fitness.
-He impressed the Cheetahs when he played for the LionsXII in a friendly against them and was subsequently offered a contract.
+He impressed Hougang United when he played for the LionsXII in a friendly against them and was subsequently offered a contract.

 After making over 40 starts in league and cup competitions for the Cheetahs, Delwinder was handed a contract extension for the 2017 S.League season.

-Warriors FC
+Warriors

-He signed for the Warriors FC in 2018 and his contract extended for 2019.
+Delwinder signed for the Warriors in 2018 and his contract extended for 2019.

+Return to Tanjong Pagar United

+On 4 February 2020, after 8 years, Delwinder returned to his boyhood club, Tanjong Pagar United.

 Balestier Khalsa

-On 10 November 2021, Delwinder signed for Singapore Premier League side Balestier Khalsa.
+On 10 November 2021, Delwinder signed for Singapore Premier League side Balestier Khalsa ahead of the 2022 Singapore Premier League season which marked his sixth club that he joined in the league.

+Return to Geylang International

+On 14 March 2023, Delwinder returned to Geylang International after 10 years away from the club.